 Self-Reflection: noun.
 Serious thought or consideration.
 Synonyms: thought, thinking, study, musing, consideration, contemplation, deliberation, pondering, meditation, rumination, cogitation.

-In today’s hustling, busy world, it’s easy to get caught up in the mundane activities of day to day life—constantly distracted by all the technology like internet, television, radio, countless buzzing emails, text messages, or other phone alerts throughout the day few people seem to find the time for some self-reflection.
+In today’s hustling, busy world, when you are trying to grow a business it’s easy to get caught up in the mundane activities —constantly distracted by all the technology, emails, text messages, social media alerts throughout the day.
+Leaving people with little time for some self-reflection.

 Everybody wants a piece of your precious time, and too often it is automatically given without a second thought.
 Think about all the distractions throughout your day; Facebook’s constant notifications, popups that demand your instant attention even when 95% of it is not urgent.
 We’ve been trained to drop everything and check any updates.